kaidokariste/bookworm/ApacheKafka/README.md

 # Fast links

-# Connecting to Cassandra from Datagrip
+# Set up Kafka broker
 As our company is mainly using DataGrip for SQL related works, then I started to investigate possibility to connect Cassandra, running in Datastax Cloud.
 As it was not trivial and finally took me around 2h, to set up connection, then thought I would describe it also here.